It is our choices that show who we truly are, far more than our abilities, Harry Potter.

 I accept that these factors (genetics, education, physical environment, society, etc.) play a very important role in our lives.

-However, I do think that they are not the ultimate cause of our behaviour, we can always choose.
-As Sastre put it: “Every human being is totally free and completely responsible for every choice that he makes.”
+However, I do think that they are not the ultimate cause of our behavior, we can always choose.
+As Sastre put it:

 There are no excuses, no determinism - man is free!
 We are responsible for our actions.